Duke Pratt in Costa Rica

-(CZ) 1.0 Credit
+(CZ), 1.0 Credit

 This course is intended for students that have a basic to intermediate background of the Spanish language.
 The chief goals are to expand vocabulary and conversational skills, strengthen grammar, and introduce key social, cultural, and environmental issues in Costa Rica.
 Students will be placed in a section appropriate for their language level.

-There are three planned trips and excursions:
+There are several planned trips and excursions: